Nguyễn Thành Công

-Nguyễn Thành Công (born 1977) is a Vietnamese football manager and former footballer who is currently the head coach of V.League 1 side Hồng Lĩnh Hà Tĩnh.
+Nguyễn Thành Công (born 7 May 1977) is a Vietnamese football manager and former footballer who is currently the head coach of V.League 1 side Hồng Lĩnh Hà Tĩnh.

 Career

 He started his senior playing career at the age of eighteen.
 He mainly operated as a striker.

 After his retirement, he became a manager and coached several V.League 1 teams.

+Personal life

+His father Nguyễn Thành Vinh was also a football coach.